Yasmeen-code/forum-project/README.md

 - 🔍 View thread details (including full content, author, and image)
 - 📁 Secure image uploading and thread management
 - 🌐 Fully styled with modern UI and responsive design
+- And you can make like for any Post or thread

 ---